-Alerts: Feb.
-21: Some federal websites are experiencing disruptions while being reviewed for compliance with President Trump’s executive orders.
+Alerts: June 13, 2025: Construction work on the SRHD College Avenue building begins on Monday, June 16, and is expected to continue for eight weeks.
+Please be mindful of areas around the building that are closed for safety. | Some federal websites are experiencing disruptions while being reviewed for compliance with President Trump’s executive orders.
 As a result, some links and information on srhd.org may be unavailable.

-Program Overview
+Overview

-In accordance with WAC 246-272A-0270, Spokane Regional Health District (SRHD) requires owners of on-site sewage systems (OSS), including holding tanks, to obtain operational permits for their septic systems and submit OSS operation and maintenance inspection records annually or every three years.
+In accordance with WAC 246-272A-0270, Spokane Regional Health District (SRHD) requires owners of onsite sewage systems (OSS), including holding tanks, to obtain operational permits for their septic systems and submit OSS operation and maintenance inspection records annually or every three years.

 A malfunctioning system has the potential to contaminate the water supplies Spokane County residents drink by allowing untreated sewage to enter the groundwater.
 To protect drinking water and prevent costly repairs, complete the required inspection and submit the report to SRHD.